|Debbie Hommel's A.D. Tips

 know as departmentalization.

-Long term care is a different kind of organization because our business is caring
+Long term care is a different kind of organization because our business is caring for

-are moving from the multi-disciplinary approach toward an interdisciplinary approach.
+the multi-disciplinary approach toward an interdisciplinary approach.

 Quality of life is an interdisciplinary concept.
 One department cannot meet all the